 Main features of the Polyvagal Theory

 Since its first description by Stephen Porges in 1995 [1,2], the polyvagal theory (PVT) has received much attention among mind-body therapists including osteopaths worldwide, especially with regard to the treatment of trauma patients.
-PVT is an attempt to explain the relationship between parasympathetic activity and behaviour from an evolutionary perspective .
+PVT is an attempt to explain the relationship between parasympathetic activity and behavior from an evolutionary perspective .
 It aims to provide an understanding of the connections between brain and body processes [1,2].

 The term ,,polyvagal,“ first employed in the polyvagal theory, refers to 2 vagal circuits: